 The maximum cap for this is 1,000.
 If you wish to edit more than 1000 numbers, you will have to do this sequentially.

-Each number has it’s own settings than you can configure by clicking on the gear icon on the right.
+Each number has its own settings that you can configure by clicking on the gear icon on the right.

 We will go over these section by section:

 Here you can set up emergency services use.
 This will incur a monthly fee for the number.

 Once enabled, you can add an address to have it setup for e911 services.
-When dialing to 911 from this number, the local PSAP will be able to see the callers ID and the address you associated with the DID.
+When dialing 911 from this number, the local PSAP will be able to see the caller's ID and the address you associated with the DID.

 Here you can change your connection and message profile assignment.

-You can set your connection or application to any of the SIP connections you have setup in your SIP Connections section, set the number to be Forward Only, or to which Call Control application that you’ve configured.
+You can set your connection or application to any of the SIP connections you have setup in your SIP Connections section, set the number to Forward Only, or to which Call Control application that you’ve configured.

 You can also set which Messaging Profile you want the number to be configured to if the number is SMS Capable at the time of purchase.

 From here you can set the traffic type of the number, either A2P or P2P.
 More info on which you would want to choose can be found here.

-In this section you can also see some important statistics about the number and it’s messaging capabilities such as what kind of messaging it supports (SMS and/or MMS), and the health of the number.
-The health is determine on delivery of messages for failed messages, it does not take into account opt outs.
+In this section, you can also see some important statistics about the number and its messaging capabilities such as what kind of messaging it supports (SMS and/or MMS), and the health of the number.
+The health is determined by the delivery of messages for failed messages, it does not take into account opt-outs.

 You can add a custom tag to each number.
 This can help identify the number from your list as well as have an easy way to filter based on your own custom parameters.